-Ace of Spades had been in the META for some time now and this hasn’t changed when the Season of the Worthy rolled in.
+Ace of Spades had been in the META for some time now and this hasn’t changed when the Season of Arrivals rolled in.
 Ace is still one of the best crucible weapons around, especially if your aim is right on opponents’ heads.

-Spare Rations has become an absolute beast since the Season of the Worthy rolled in and it effectively replaced Trust as the go-to hand cannon.
+Spare Rations is still an absolute beast in the Season of the Arrivals.
 Even if you don’t have a popular roll, this weapon will absolutely decimate enemies in two to three taps.
 Even body shots do amazing damage.

-Thorn was a beast before the Season of the Worthy, and it’s a beast now.
+Thorn was a beast even before the Season of the Worthy, and it’s a beast now in Season of Arrivals.
 It does insane damage at an insane range with only two to three well-placed shots killing your enemy.
 Plus, it will damage them over time, providing you with their location as the damage numbers pop up, and will leave remnants that you can pick up for additional buffs.